ShahzadRasool/EECBVR/README.md

 - Ensure that all scripts are correctly attached to GameObjects in the scene.
 ## Additional Notes
 > [!IMPORTANT]
-> - Ensure all necessary assets are loaded in the Assets folder to avoid missing references.
+> - Ensure all necessary assets are loaded in the `Assets > EnvProject` folder to avoid missing references.
 > - For VR-specific features, make sure the XR Rig is properly configured and connected to compatible hardware.
 > - Audio aids and environmental settings can be adjusted through the Inspector window.